jeremiah-shaulov/deno_php_world/README.md

 When a function is called, and returned a value, this value is JSON-serialized on PHP side, and JSON-parsed in the Deno world.
 Objects returned from functions are dumb default objects, without methods.

-However it's possible to get object handler as in example with instance construction.
-To do so need to get special property called `this` from the object, before awaiting for the result.
+However it's possible to get object handle as in example with instance construction.
+To do so you need to get special property called `this` from the object, before awaiting for the result.

 ```ts
 import {g, c} from 'https://deno.land/x/php_world/mod.ts';